Scimitar-horned Oryx

 Where do they live?
 (Natural habitat)

-Scimitar-horned oryx once lived in Algeria, Burkina Faso, Chad, Egypt, Libya, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan and Western Sahara.
+Scimitar-horned oryx once lived in Algeria, Burkina Faso, Chad, Egypt, Libya, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan, Tunisia and Western Sahara.

 Herds are currently being reintroduced to reserves in Morocco, Tunisia, Senegal and Chad.
 Scimitar-horned oryx populations have been released into four protected areas in Tunisia and one in Senegal as part of reintroduction programmes.
-It is hoped that they can be fully reintroduced back into the wild in the future.
+A self-sustaining wild population now thrives in Chad, following a successful reintroduction project involving zoos from around the world.

 How long do they live?